-- Capital assistance funding is restructured as a rolling scheme; - As HAP is a social housing support all local authorities should be responsible for recruiting landlords to the scheme and be responsible for providing alternative accommodation for a tenant in the event that a HAP tenancy is terminated. - A scheme to incentivise those in local authority housing to downsize while remaining in their communities be explored following a scoping exercise.
+- CAS and CALF Schemes are kept under review and updated as appropriate, as important vehicles for the financing and delivery of social and affordable housing. - As HAP is a social housing support all local authorities should be responsible for recruiting landlords to the scheme and be responsible for providing alternative accommodation for a tenant in the event that a HAP tenancy is terminated. - A scheme to incentivise those in local authority housing to downsize while remaining in their communities be explored following a scoping exercise.